 Variant i Dynamics first

 Students develop a definition of electric flux.
-Area vectors are introduced, then a physical representation of a uniform electric field motivates the expression Φ = EA.
+Area vectors are introduced, then a physical representation of a uniform electric field motivates the expression Φ = E• A.

 Topics Electricity and magnetism / Electrostatics: limits, models, proportional reasoning, representations, symmetry, vectors, electric fields, field lines, point charges, and vector superposition